verilog-to-routing/vtr-verilog-to-routing/doc/src/odin/dev_guide/regression_test.md

 ## Regression Test Summaries

-### Binary
+### c_functions

-This regression test targets low level binary and unary logic gates.
-It tests the bit size capacity, as well as different syntaxes set in the verilog standard.
+This regression test targets c functions supported by Verilog such as clog_2.

 ### cmd_line_args